PASHA: Efficient HPO and NAS with Progressive Resource Allocation: Experiments with alternative ranking functions

 \subsection{Description}

 PASHA employs a ranking function whose choice is completely arbitrary.
-For the purpose of our experiments, we just considered the ranking of the candidates up to some precision in the evaluation.
+In our main set of experiments we used soft ranking that automatically estimates the value of $\epsilon$ by measuring noise in rankings.
 In this set of experiments we would like to evaluate different criteria to define the ranking of the candidates.
 We describe the functions considered next.